reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 After defining the `jdbc` and the `h2` keywords, we note that we want to use a file-based H2 database with the `file` keyword.
 The last part of the URL is the absolute path to the folder where we want to save our database.

 {{% info title="The H2 database" %}}
-Please note that we should use the H2 only for the development phase.
-When going to the production environment, move to something more production-ready ( Oracle, PostgreSQL, etc.).
+Please note that we should use the H2 database only for the development phase.
+When going to the production environment, move to something more persistent and production-ready like Oracle, PostgreSQL, etc.
 {{% /info %}}

 #### Defining the Database Login Information